FIRSTdotorg/Vuln4Cast/README.md

 # Vuln4Cast

+## What is this repository all about
+This repository holds the code you can use to demonstrate to yourself that it is possible to forecast CVEs from NVD with reasonable accuracy both quarterly and yearly.
+We believe this is foundational rather than an end result.
+In other words, this forecasting will enable other research to be performed that might not have existed before.
+We encourage you to make more accurate forecasts, or extend the lookahead window, or make sub forecasts for specific vendors.

+To be able to run the initial code, you will need to run the NVD fetch code.
+This will take a few minutes, but builds directory structures, fetches data from NVD and MITRE, and unpacks that data into formats that are easier to work with.

+Once this is done, you can run either the quarterly or yearly forecasts.
+They each use a Sarimax model that gives good results, and we consider as a benchmark for your own research to beat.
+They also contain a hurst exponent analysis that should demonstrate that it is both possible to forecast, and there is long term trending in the data.

+Other graphs help demonstrate features useful to forecasters who will wish to extend or improve the work.

+If all of this interests you, we encourage you to get in touch, and help us build a community dedicated to prediction and forecasting of vulnerabilities.
+We believe we are part of a wider movement of cyber risk quantification that includes our allies like EPSS (who predict exploitation of CVEs rather than CVEs themselves).
+We honestly foresee a world in which these techniques become combined and and even perhaps the economic damage of explotation can be predicted as well.

 ## To cite the original paper

 Éireann Leverett, Matilda Rhode, and Adam Wedgbury.
 2022.
 Vulnerability Forecasting: Theory and Practice.
 Digital Threats 3, 4, Article 42 (mar